-Benefit In-Network Out-of Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified nurse-midwife 13 , including diagnostic procedures Plan pays 100% after initial co-payment .
-(See Overview of Out-of-Pocket Expenses on pages 32-33.)
-No co-payment for first Plan pays 50% of the allowed amount after the deductible Prenatal co-payment limited to the co-payment for the first visit only for maternity care.
-Newborn in-hospital nursery, and home care nursing services postnatal visit.
-Obstetrical care admission (in hospital or birthing center) Plan pays 100% after \$100 co-payment for admission Plan pays 50% of the allowed amount after the deductible.
-No coverage for out-of-network birthing centers Out-of-network birthing centers are not covered.
-Home birth with a certified nurse- midwife 14 Plan pays 100% Plan pays 50% of the allowed amount after the deductible.
-When the Plan authorizes the use of a non-participating nurse-midwife for home birth, then services are paid at the same rate as a participating obstetrician.
-A home health care visit Plan pays 100% One (1) home health care visit within 24 hours of discharge if the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
-Circumcision of newborn males Plan pays 100%
+Benefit In-Network Out-of Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified nurse-midwife 13 , including diagnostic procedures Plan pays 100% after initial co-payment.
+(See Overview of Out-of-Pocket Expenses on page 30.)
+No co-payment for Plan pays 70% of the allowed amount after the deductible Prenatal co-payment limited to the co-payment for the first visit only for maternity care.
+Newborn in-hospital nursery, and home care nursing services first postnatal visit.
+Obstetrical care admission (in hospital or birthing center) Plan pays 100% No coverage for out-of-network birthing centers Out-of-network birthing centers are not covered.
+Home birth with a certified nurse-midwife 14 Plan pays 100% out-of-network When the Plan authorizes the use of a non-participating nurse-midwife for home birth, then services are paid at the same rate as a participating obstetrician.
+A home health care visit Plan pays 100% deductible One (1) home health care visit within 24 hours of discharge if the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
+Circumcision of newborn males